c66x/ffmpeg/README.md

 ### Requirements for using c66x ffmpeg

-1. c66x accelerator card made by one of several vendors
+1. c66x CPU accelerator card made by one of several vendors
 2. Half-length or full-length PCIe card slot, depending on card type and vendor.
 Cards are full height, single slot thickness, x8 lanes, consume from 55 to 120W (power also depending on card type and vendor), and contain onboard NICs from 1 to 10 GbE
 3. Add to ffmpeg command line:
    -hwaccel c66x [optional syntax]